 The practice of giving and receiving gifts during the Yule season has roots in both Norse and Roman traditions.
 The Norse god Odin, associated with Yule, was said to bring gifts, and the Roman festival of Saturnalia, which coincided with the winter solstice, involved gift exchanges.
 Today, the tradition of giving gifts during the holiday season remains a central aspect of Yule and Christmas celebrations.

-Candlelight rituals
+Candlelight Rituals

 Yule is a celebration of light, and candlelight plays a significant role in many Yule traditions.
 Lighting candles symbolises the return of the sun and the triumph of light over darkness.
 Some modern practitioners of Pagan and Wiccan traditions incorporate candlelight rituals into their Yule celebrations, where candles are lit to represent various aspects of the season, such as hope, warmth and spiritual awakening.

-These Yule traditions, rooted in history and folklore, contribute to the rich tapestry of winter celebrations.
 While practices may vary, the common thread among these traditions is the celebration of light, warmth, and the hope for renewal during the winter season.

 Yule Rituals for Witches and Wiccans